 A Visit to the Cheese Museum

-Cheese is such a glorious thing that it has its own museum!
+It is no secret that I enjoy dairy in all its forms.
+Which leads to cheese, it is such a glorious thing that it has its own museum.
 There is also a Butter Museum that I went to in Cork, Ireland but that is another story.
-It is no secret that I am a Casophile aka Cheese Lover.
-I missed the cheese museum on my first visit to Amsterdam, so I made sure that I made time for it on my last trip.
+At heart, I am a Casophile aka cheese lover, there could be worse things in life.
+I missed this cheese museum on my first visit to Amsterdam, and I made sure that I made time for it on my most recent trip.

 The Cheese Museum is actually a store with a museum inside.
 You can try all of their flavors and types of cheeses, while you stroll the store.
 You know I sampled every cheese that was available for sampling, right?
 I really have no shame when it comes to free cheese.